wrex/rexs.tips/content/guitar/tests/triads/min-top4.md

   * Continue up the neck until you've played all seven natural notes.

-2. Repeat all seven notes on the DGB string set.
+2. Repeat with all seven notes on the DGB string set.

+3. With your left hand positioned at the second fret, play Bm on the top four strings (the notes F&sharp;, B, D, and F&sharp;).
+Now play the closest Em shape on the next beat, then Am, Dm, etc. through the cycle of fourths.
+Use four note minor chord shapes on the top four strings throughout the exercise.
+   It's easiest if you visualize the root note moving across the strings (your hand will move up the neck as you progress).

 ## Pass criteria

-You can perform the exercise with quarter notes at 60 BPM without any mistakes.
+You can perform all three exercises with quarter notes at 60 BPM without any mistakes.

 ## Extra credit